Ñu Guasú Park

 The Ñu Guasú Park (Spanish: Parque Ñu Guasú) is an urban park located in Luque, in the Greater Asuncion area, in Paraguay, near the Silvio Pettirossi International Airport.
 It was turned into a recreational park covering 25 hectares.
 It is maintained through the Communications and Public Constructions Ministry of Paraguay, through the Public Constructions Direction, dependent of the Vice-Ministry. Ñu Guasú Park has a 5-kilometer walking/jogging path and a 1.2 kilometer bicycle path.
 It also has soccer, volleyball, basketball, and tennis facilities.
 There is no fee charged to enter the park.

 History

 2000s

-In November 2001, the Ejército del Pueblo Paraguayo kidnapped María Edith Bordón de Debernardi at the park.
-In March 2003, former model Mariángela Martinez Houstin was kidnapped at the Park.
-In March 2005, a worker of Paraguay's Embassy in Buenos Aires was robbed at the parking lot site of the Park.
-In September 2008, a fire destroyed a small part of the grass at the Parque Ñu Guazú.
-In October 2008, the Gran Corrida Americana run was disputed at the Parque Ñu Guazú to help Paraguay's Chaco.
-In November 2008, the first WWF volunteer tree planting day was held at the park.
-In 2009, the Bosque de la Memoria was launched.
+Between 2001 and 2005, Parque Ñu Guazú was the site of several high-profile security incidents.
+The Ejército del Pueblo Paraguayo kidnapped María Edith Bordón de Debernardi at the park in November 2001, and former model Mariángela Martinez Houstin was abducted there in March 2003.
+In March 2005, an employee of the Paraguayan Embassy in Buenos Aires was robbed in the parking lot.

+Later years saw a shift toward community and environmental events.
+Following a minor grass fire in September 2008, the park hosted the Gran Corrida Americana race in October to raise funds for the Paraguayan Chaco.
+The following month, the WWF held its first volunteer tree-planting day at the site.
+In 2009, the Bosque de la Memoria (Forest of Memory) was inaugurated.